vijaysamanuriWM/hyscale-json-schema/docs/hyscale-spec-reference.md

    </td>
    <td>
    </td>
-   <td>Optional runCommand is a command which gets executed at the time of container start and is baked into the image
+   <td><em>Optional</em> runCommand is a command which gets executed at the time of container start and is baked into the image
    </td>
   </tr>
 </table>